Rogue ex-policeman, six others die in Venezuela forces raid

 He appeared with a bloody face in nearly a dozen Instagram videos early on Monday, saying he was surrounded by authorities shooting at him with grenade launchers even though he was promising to surrender.

-Interior Minister Nestor Reverol said seven “terrorists” including Perez were killed in the operation outside Caracas along with two police officers involved in the raid.
+Interior Minister Nestor Reverol said it was Perez who had attacked first, and that seven “terrorists” including him were killed outside Caracas, along with two police officers involved in the raid.

-“In the face of an attack that put the lives of security officials at risk, the attacking group was neutralized using established protocols, with the unfortunate result of seven dead terrorists,” Reverol said in a televised broadcast.
+In a speech to the military late on Tuesday, leftist Maduro lauded the operation and accused right-wing opponents of being behind Perez.

+“The Miami-based counterrevolution and the Colombian oligarchy must know that every group they arm and finance to bring terrorism here will be met with the same fate,” Maduro said in the hours-long event broadcast on state television.

-Perez rose to fame in June after allegedly hijacking a police helicopter, flying over Caracas’ center and firing shots at and lobbing grenades on the Interior Ministry and the Supreme Court.
+Perez rose to fame in June after allegedly hijacking a police helicopter, flying over Caracas’ centre and firing shots at and lobbing grenades on the Interior Ministry and the Supreme Court.

 He claimed responsibility for the attack, saying it was to fight what he said was a tyrannical government.
 He went into hiding afterward, but frequently appeared in videos that circulated on social media calling for resistance to Maduro.